Supporting Universal Health Coverage by modelling physical accessibility to health care

 Download

 The code of AccessMod is based on several open source libraries and tools (e.g. GRASS, gdal, R, shiny), packaged in a virtual machine, which makes it easy to use and install on any desktop computer, without worrying about dependencies and configurations, license fees or operating system (AccessMod 5.0 can run under Windows, Mac, Linux,..).
+Since version 5.7.x, Accessmod runs under Docker and can also be used in with Docker installed on the user's machine.
 The graphical user interface of AccessMod is accessed through you web browser (e.g. Chrome, Firefox).

-To run AccessMod, you first need to install the free virtual machine manager VirtualBox.
+To run AccessMod, most users will first need to install the free virtual machine manager VirtualBox.
 Refer to the user manual for further installation instructions.
+Once installed, please update the software directly from the user interface, as frequent updates are available.

 The user manual and tutorial contains all you need to get started and master AccessMod through step-by-step exercises using the provided sample data sets